WPChill/download-monitor/readme.txt

 * Store URLs in JSON format to allow easier search/replace
 * Fix dashboard sorting
 * Option for basic referer checking to prevent hotlinking.
+* Only get file hashes on save as they are resource heavy.
+* Disable remote file hash generation, but can be enabled with filter dlm_allow_remote_hash_file

 = 1.4.2 =
 * Fix for site_url -> abspath